-At the federal level, it is possible to change sex on both your Social Security card and United States passport documents.
+At the federal level, it is possible to change the sex on both your Social Security card and United States passport documents.
 The policies currently in effect require only a physician or psychiatrist’s attestation of “appropriate clinical treatment” (Social Security Administration) or “gender-related care” (U.S. passports).

 Here are the relevant details and legal sources, including links and my red text highlighting the conflation of the terms sex and gender: